Miltiadis Evert

 Miltiadis Evert (Μιλτιάδης Έβερτ; Ebert; 12 May 1939 – 9 February 2011) was a Greek politician, a member of Parliament, government minister, and ex-chairman of the New Democracy party.

-Origins
+Background

 Evert was born in Athens, Greece.
-He was the son of Angelos Evert, chief of police in Athens during the Nazi occupation of Greece in World War II and credited for saving many Jews and resistance fighters from Gestapo persecution.
+He was the son of Angelos Evert, chief of police in Athens during the Nazi occupation of Greece in World War II and credited with saving many Jews and resistance fighters from Gestapo persecution.
 The Ebert family is of Bavarian origin, one of the families that settled in Athens during the reign of King Otto in the early 19th century.

-Early life
+Education

 Evert studied at the Athens University of Economics and Business.

 Political career

 Evert served as the Mayor of Athens from 1 January 1987 to 14 May 1989, and he was chairman of New Democracy from 1993 to 1997.
 He also served many times as minister.

 As mayor of Athens in 1987, Evert was the first to exercise the legal possibility of opposition radio broadcasting in Greece since all radio stations (including television networks) were a state monopoly.
 He helped launch Athena 98.4 FM, the first private radio station to begin broadcasting legally in Greece.